 Total, expect to spend about 5 hours on this hike with the final half mile climb, 3 hours without.

-Angel’s Landing Elevation and Other Concerns
+Angel’s Landing Elevation

 Don’t fear, there are some amenities on your 5-mile total hike to and from the Angel Trail Summit.
 Right before the final half mile stretch, you’ll find two porta-potties.
 That said, bring your own hand sanitizer, and plenty of it!